 This third course in the theory sequence develops proficiency with the chromatic materials of music, including secondary functions, modulations, analysis of larger forms, borrowed chords, Neapolitan and augmented sixth chords, with an introduction to altered dominants, chromatic mediants, extended and altered chords, enharmonicism, and advanced modulation techniques.
-Prerequisites: MUSC-1011 and MUSC-1021 with grades of C- or higher: Corequisite: MUSC-2020.
+Prerequisite: MUSC-1011 with grade of C- or higher.
+Music majors should concurrently enroll in MUSC-2020.

-MUSC-2011 Music Theory IV (3) (S)
+Music Theory IV (3) (S)

 This fourth course in the music theory sequence develops proficiency with music materials found in music after 1900.
 Topics include modes and non-traditional scales, sets, serialism, rhythmic and metric innovations, and representative practices in compositional methods.
-Prerequisites: MUSC-2010 with a grade of C- or higher.
+Prerequisite: MUSC-2010 with a grade of C- or higher.